crssi/Close-unused-blank-tabs-Plus/README.md

 This is a fork of "Close unused blank tabs" created by Dustin Luck.

-I have decided to make a small changes, since the original web extension has problems opening multiple links at once.

-Author of the original web exension is not reacheable.
+I have decided to make a small changes, since the original web extension have problems opening multiple links at once and author of the original web exension is not reacheable.

 All credits goes to Dustin Luck.